 FWC Law Enforcement Report

-The Florida FWC Division of Law Enforcement reported the following activity during the weekly period ending January 5 in Escambia and Santa Rosa counties.
+The Florida FWC Division of Law Enforcement reported the following activity during the period ending April 13 in Escambia and Santa Rosa counties.

 SANTA ROSA COUNTY

 Officer Ramos received information that several men were fishing in Escambia Bay and keeping red snapper.
 After making his way to the area, the officer saw men actively fishing.
 When he asked the men if they had caught any fish, they replied that they had not.
 License and resource inspections revealed that one of the men had caught and kept two red snapper.
 The fish measured 11 and 10 inches, respectively.
 One of the men admitted he caught both fish.
 The fish were seized and the man was charged accordingly.

 Officers Mullins and Hutchinson were patrolling the Yellow River Wildlife Management Area (WMA), when they saw a truck damaging the road by spinning out.
 They stopped the truck and approached the man driving it.
 While speaking with him, three more trucks with large mud tires pulled up to them covered in fresh mud.
 The officers discovered that they were all together.
 During interviews, the men driving the trucks admitted to riding along closed roads and mud riding in a closed clay pit.
 While the officers were driving back to the pit to access the damage to state lands, they saw more damage to the roadways that was caused by the four trucks.
 The officers issued each man a notice to appear citation for damage to public lands by a motor vehicle.
 They were also issued warnings for driving on closed roads.

 This report represents some events the FWC handled over the past week; however, it does not include all actions taken by the Division of Law Enforcement.
 Information provided by FWC.